t-data-h/tdh-mgr/README.md

 - Spark  2.4.4
 - Kafka  2.2.0

-Refer to the setup document in *docs/tdh-hadoop-setup.md* for setting up a TDH distribution from scratch.
+Refer to the setup document in *docs/tdh-hadoop-setup.md* for creating a TDH distribution from scratch.

-### Management scripts
+## Running the Distribution

-  The main entry-point to cluster mgmt. is the script *tdh-init.sh*.
-This works much like a standard init script with *start|stop|status* options.
+  The main entry-point to the cluster is the script *tdh-init.sh*.
+This works much like a standard init script with *start|stop|status* parameters.
 This in turn calls various ecosystem *init* functions to perform actions on various components.
-Which components to run can be set via the environment using *HADOOP_ECOSYSTEM_INITS*.
-Each component has its own init script with the same options (Note, a 'restart' option is generally
+The specific stack of  components to run can be set via the environment using *TDH_ECOSYSTEM_INITS*.
+Each component has its own Init script with the same options (Note, a 'restart' option is generally
 not provided intentionally).

   The *conf* directory provides a sample cluster configuration in a manner that allows for a given environment config to be 'overlaid' onto the cluster directory (eg. /opt/TDH).
-It provides a template example of a single, pseudo-distributed node.
-A separate *tdh-config* project is used to track and maintain configurations for multiple live environments.
+It provides a templated example of a single, pseudo-distributed node.
+A separate project called *tdh-config* is used to track and maintain configurations for multiple live environments.